 Data Governance Strategies for Addressing California Consumer Privacy Act Requirements

-January 1, 2020, marks the start of not only a new decade, but also a new set of data governance challenges that will impact companies around the world.
-The California Consumer Privacy Act, or CCPA, which goes into effect on the first of the new year, imposes significant additional requirements to the ways in which companies manage data related to the consumers with whom they interact.
+January 1, 2020 not only marked the start of a new decade, but also a new set of data governance challenges that will impact companies around the world.
+The California Consumer Privacy Act, or CCPA, imposes significant additional requirements to the ways in which companies manage data related to the consumers with whom they interact.

 Although the CCPA is broadly similar in many respects to previous compliance frameworks such as the General Data Protection Regulation (GDPR), it creates some unique challenges that will require many companies to adapt their data governance and data privacy strategies.